kir-j/kir-j.github.io/index.md

 ## Experience
 **Postdoctoral researcher**
 April 2024-ongoing
-Wildfire, risk experiences and learning related to wildfire at individual and community levels in Switzerland and Cyprus
+Research on wildfire, risk and learning experiences at individual and community levels in Switzerland and Cyprus
-Land Systems and Sustainable Land Management Group, Prof. Chinwe Ifejika Speranza
+(Land Systems and Sustainable Land Management Group, Prof. Chinwe Ifejika Speranza)

 ## Education
 PhD 'Wildfire governance' - European University Cyprus (associated with the PyroLife ITN)